andrey-bulakh/Integration-1C-Skrin/README.md

-# Integration_Skrin
+# Integration 1C with API Skrin
 External processing for integration of any configuration of 1C Enterprise with API Skrin.
-See more &lt;a href="https://kontragent.skrin.ru/api/">here&lt;/a>
+See more <a href="https://kontragent.skrin.ru/api/">here</a>